CharleyGui/docs.fr-fr/docs/visual-basic/programming-guide/language-features/arrays/how-to-assign-one-array-to-another-array.md

 ---
-title: 'Procédure : Assigner un tableau à un autre tableau (Visual Basic)' ms.date: 07/20/2015
+title: 'Comment : assigner un tableau à un autre tableau' ms.date: 07/20/2015
 helpviewer_keywords:
 - covariance, arrays
 - arrays [Visual Basic], assigning
 - arrays [Visual Basic], covariance ms.assetid: 1ae89ea5-f292-4282-bcfc-e9b06b37fbd5
-ms.openlocfilehash: a39888f19e5033a5c6622313fb7451d6463b2f7c
+ms.openlocfilehash: be5337e36c2cc7ad9f9b32182b8575ac66bb4a50
-ms.sourcegitcommit: 2701302a99cafbe0d86d53d540eb0fa7e9b46b36
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 04/28/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "64858884"
+ms.locfileid: "74351888"
 ---
-# <a name="how-to-assign-one-array-to-another-array-visual-basic"></a>Procédure : Assigner un tableau à un autre tableau (Visual Basic)
+# <a name="how-to-assign-one-array-to-another-array-visual-basic"></a>Comment : assigner un tableau à un autre tableau (Visual Basic)

-Étant donné que les tableaux sont des objets, vous pouvez les utiliser dans les instructions d’assignation, comme d’autres types d’objets.
-Une variable de tableau conserve un pointeur vers les données constituant les éléments du tableau et les informations de classement et de longueur et une attribution de copie uniquement ce pointeur.
+Because arrays are objects, you can use them in assignment statements like other object types.
+An array variable holds a pointer to the data constituting the array elements and the rank and length information, and an assignment copies only this pointer.

-### <a name="to-assign-one-array-to-another-array"></a>Pour assigner un tableau à un autre tableau
+### <a name="to-assign-one-array-to-another-array"></a>To assign one array to another array

-1. Assurez-vous que les deux tableaux ont le même rang (nombre de dimensions) et les types de données d’élément compatibles.
+1. Ensure that the two arrays have the same rank (number of dimensions) and compatible element data types.

-2. Utilisez une instruction d’assignation standard pour assigner le tableau source vers le tableau de destination.
-Ne suivez pas les noms du tableau de parenthèses.
+2. Use a standard assignment statement to assign the source array to the destination array.
+Do not follow either array name with parentheses.

     ```vb
     Dim formArray() As System.Windows.Forms.Form